reakain/Sprout-Valley-Save-Editor/README.md

 # Sprout-Valley-Save-Editor
 I just wanted to be lazy about experience gain.

 Made with Godot 3.5 LTS, and based on the [Itch.io version of Sprout Valley](https://zefrost.itch.io/sprout-valley).
-I used the version released in December 2023, and cannot guarantee functionality with more recent versions.
+I updated with the version released in September 2024, and cannot guarantee functionality with more recent versions.
 Primarily, I don't know how the item database might have changed as new items have been introduced, which changes the structure of the save file.
 I also cannot guarantee functionality with the Steam version of the game.

 The latest version of the compiled save editor can be found in the [releases](https://github.com/reakain/Sprout-Valley-Save-Editor/releases).